Okpainmo/u-go/README.md

+P.S: The original version of this repository has been transfered to the U-go organization Github account.
+Visit https://github.com/U-GO-HQ/u-go to access the original(still opensource) version.

 # u-go.

 U-go is a chat platform that takes a blockchain-adoption first approach by powering cryptocurrency(transaction)-based in-chat messaging while also providing a robust social(chat) experience.
 The platform is to provide one of the **fastest** and **easiest** ways to on-board millions into the blockchain and cryptocurrency space.
 The platform also hopes to support other cryptocurrency-based activities like currency swapping and more.